Obama, eyeing China, to boost export financing

 Fred Hochberg, head of the Export-Import Bank, said emerging countries' spending on energy systems, roads and health care helped American manufacturers and designers.
 "Demand for U.S. products and U.S. services is at an all-time high," he said.

-(Additional reporting by William Rigby, Kyle Peterson and Doug Palmer; Editing by Todd Eastham and Vicki Allen)
+(Additional reporting by William Rigby and Kyle Peterson; editing by Todd Eastham)